 Autism Spectrum Disorder

-Autism - ASD (Autism Spectrum Disorder) is a lifelong developmental disorder that impacts on how a person communicates with, and relates to, other people.
+Autism is a lifelong development disorder that impacts on how a person communicates with, and relates to, other people.

 Autism effects people differently.
 Some people require a high level of specialist support, others are more able to function independently.

 Many children will be supported by their class teacher and support staff.

 There will be meetings in school or nursery to agree the best supports for each child.

 There may also be support from others including educational psychologist, support for learning teacher, speech and language therapist or staff from the ASD Outreach team